stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

 CH_value(m) in {true, false, undecided}
 ```

-This records whether CH holds, fails, or remains undecided in the world `m`.
+This records whether CH holds, fails or remains undecided in the world `m`.

 2. Regularity profile observable